digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 recomputed using the code of the target temmpate and compared against the existing metadata: it is not allowed to change.

+In addition, when a choice is exercised, its arguments are transformed into values that fit the type of the parameters of the choice in the target package.
+The result of the exercise is then possibly transformed back to some other target type by the client (e.g. the generated java client code).

 Below, we detail the rules governing target types, then explain how transformations are performed, and finally detail the rules of metadata re-computation.